Promoting Tolerance Through Early Islamic Education in Indonesia

 I had recently completed my research on the spread of tolerance through Islamic education, when the AP released a story in August about leaked documents obtained from ISIS detailing the lack of knowledge about Islam possessed by its recruits.
 In a document asking the recruits to rank their knowledge of Islam from 1 to 3, with 3 being very knowledgeable, the recruits self-reported themselves to be extremely ignorant of the religion for which they desired to fight.
 The article also includes interviews with defected fighters, two of whom ordered the book “Islam for Dummies” on Amazon.
 Very few Muslims would be surprised by these findings, yet to the media and the general public outside of the Islamic world, this story was breaking news.

 The perception that Islam is inherently dangerous is pervasive in the political and educational spheres.
 The truth is that the rise of groups like ISIS and the influx of Saudi-funded Salafi schools all over the world have made moderate, early Islamic education more important than ever.
-The Australian government and USAID have both provided funding to pesantren, but such funding risks alienating schools that resent what they see to be foreign government influence on their curriculums.
+The Australian government and USAID have both provided funding to pesantrens, but such funding risks alienating schools that resent what they see to be foreign government influence on their curriculums.

-I propose a two-fold solution: First, foreign governments that wish to support Indonesian pesantren should transfer government aid to international NGOs and cease any efforts to influence the curriculum of schools.
-For example, USAID attempted to introduce American History books that had been translated into Indonesian into the pesantren they were funding.
+I propose a two-fold solution: First, foreign governments that wish to support Indonesian pesantrens should transfer government aid to international NGOs and cease any efforts to influence the curriculum of schools.
+For example, USAID attempted to introduce American History books that had been translated into Indonesian into the pesantrens they were funding.
 Such efforts are seen as imperialistic and are counterproductive.
 Second, interested parties, including the Indonesian government, foreign governments, international NGOs, the media, and religious organizations across the spectrum should make an effort to counter the perception abroad that all Islamic schools are hotbeds of extremism.
 Such views demonstrate the enormous gap of understanding between the Islamic and non-Islamic world.
 The sooner we bridge that gap, the better we will be able to work together to combat the scourge of violent extremism in all parts of the world.

 Image of children at pesantren school Aswaja Nusantra in Yogyakarta, courtesy of Carter Banker